andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 It includes everything you need to communicate with your HUE-Bridge directly using https-request via API V2 (CLIP API) You wont be dependent on badly maintained contribs anymore.
 It has example nodes that can directly edited and used for your flow.

+With Version 3.1 this is almost as easy to setup like some contribs that are available.
+I am assuming a setup with 1 bridge, 30 lights, 4 motion sensors, 5 buttons, 25 scenes can be done in 2 hours.
+Dont be afraid, replace step-by-step, it will be easy. :)

 Thanks to user ralfhille, who created the header node!

 >>Version 3.1 Update Info below